xp44mm/Notebook/Compilers/Finite Automata.md

 2. If n is a star-node, and i is a position in lastpos(n), then all positions in firstpos( n) are in followpos( i).

-Example 3.35 : Let us continue with our running example; recall that firstpos and lastpos were computed in Fig. 3.59.
+**Example 3.35:** Let us continue with our running example; recall that firstpos and lastpos were computed in Fig. 3.59.
 Rule 1 for followpos requires that we look at each cat-node, and put each position in firstpos of its right child in followpos for each position in lastpos of its left child.
 For the lowest cat-node in Fig. 3.59, that rule says position 3 is in followpos(1) and followpos(2).
 The next cat-node above says that 4 is in followpos(3) , and the remaining two cat-nodes give us 5 in followpos(4) and 6 in followpos(5).

 Figure 3.59: firstpos and lastpos for nodes in the syntax tree for (a/b)*abb#